The Upstate Heritage Quilt Trail started with one quilt square mounted on the Oconee Heritage Center in Walhalla.

 96. Tsunami Relief

-The Seneca Literary and Civic Club celebrating its 90th year serving the Seneca area has sponsored the quilt as a gift to help promotethe Chamber and Ram Cat Alley.
+The Seneca Literary and Civic Club, celebrating its 90th year serving the Seneca area in 2013, sponsored this quilt block.
 Martha Duke, a local resident, made the original quilt from a pattern called Bouillabaisse and donated it to the victims of the 2011 Japanese Tsunami.
 Read More

 GPS: N34° 43.8634', W083° 2.4911'